 Starting at Oxburgh Hall, turn left out of the car park and then turn right along the lane next to the Bedingfield Arms.
-Pass Chantry House on your right and after 100yds or so look out for a not very well signposted public footpath on your right with a fence on one side.
+Pass Chantry House on your right and after 100yd (90m) or so look out for a not-very-well-signposted public footpath on your right with a fence on one side.
 The footpath enters a field adjacent to Church Farm over a stile.
-Turning immediately left over the stile, follow the footpath along the right hand side of the hedge line, changing from right to left hand-side of the hedge further down.
-After about 500yds you will reach another stile (with barbed wire, so be careful).
+Turning immediately left over the stile, follow the footpath along the right-hand side of the hedge line, changing from right to left-hand side of the hedge further down.
+After about 500yd (450m) you will reach another stile (with barbed wire, so be careful).

 Despite being built during the Wars of the Roses, Oxburgh was never intended to be a castle but a family home.
 It was completed in 1482 for Sir Edmund Bedingfield, and the family have lived at Oxburgh ever since.

 Cross this stile and enter another field currently full of rabbit holes.
 At some times of the year you might see piglets in the field on your left.
 Carefully make your way across the field from left to the right hand corner past the sewage works, to another stile.

 These piglets are running around in the late Autumn sunshine

 Climb the stile and turn right along the road.
 Follow the road for approximately ½ mile (800m) in to the village of Gooderstone.
 On the way you will pass the Gooderstone water gardens.